When you hear “Artificial Intelligence,” (AI) what do you think of?

 Achieving autonomous testing may seem like an impossible goal, but you can start implementing AI features that will create the foundation for it.
 AI can optimize your testing by accelerating test creation, expanding test coverage, and reducing test maintenance.
 But what does this look like?
 Let’s see some examples.

 Object recognition is a form of intelligent design, which recognizes new objects and updates to add to the DOM without manual effort.
-There’s also framework generation that automatically scans your application to recommend a test framework.
+There’s also framework generation which automatically scans your application to recommend a test framework.

 SmartBear Examples of AI in Testing